stephengold/sport/README.md

 + populating the space with physics objects, and
 + updating the space before each frame is rendered.

-The graphics engine maintains an internal list of rendered objects, called *geometries*.
+The graphics engine doesn't have a scene graph.
+Instead, it maintains an internal list of renderable objects, called *geometries*.
-Instantiating a geometry automatically adds it to the list.
+Instantiating a geometry automatically adds it to the list and causes it to be visualized.

-+ To visualize world (physics-space) coordinate axes, instantiate one or more `LocalAxisGeometry` objects.
++ To visualize the world (physics-space) coordinate axes, instantiate one or more `LocalAxisGeometry` objects.

 By default, physics objects are not visualized.

-+ To visualize the shape of a `PhysicsCollisionObject`, invoke the `visualizeShape()` method on the object.
++ To visualize the shape
+  of a `PhysicsCollisionObject` other than a `PhysicsSoftBody`, invoke the `visualizeShape()` method on the object.
 + To visualize the local coordinate axes of a `PhysicsCollisionObject`, invoke the `visualizeAxes()` method on the object.
-+ To visualize a `Constraint`, instantiate one or more `ConstraintGeometry` objects.
 + To visualize the wheels of a `PhysicsVehicle`, invoke the `visualizeWheels()` method on the vehicle.
 + To visualize the bounding box of a `PhysicsCollisionObject`,